ewei068/pokestar/design.md

 * Args:
 	* `category`
 	* OPTIONAL `scope`
 * Queries a joined view of users and user Pokemon to show the top ten users or Pokemon.
 The `category` argument provides the metric that is being measured.
-Current planned leaderboards include: user level, user num shinies, user net Pokemon worth, Pokemon combat power.
+Current planned leaderboards include: user level, user num shinies, user net Pokemon worth, user total Pokemon combat power.
 The `scope` parameter allows users to specify server or overall rankings, defaulting to overall.
-If friends can be easily implemented, then that will be another option.
+If friends can be easily implemented, then that will be another option (doesn't seem likely right now).

 ## Data